GOP's Gillespie keeps his distance from Trump

 - The outcome could influence both Republican and Democratic candidates in the 2018 midterm elections

-(CNN)President Donald Trump has endorsed Ed Gillespie in the Virginia gubernatorial race.
+(CNN)President Donald Trump has endorsed Republican Ed Gillespie in the Virginia gubernatorial race.
 But the candidate appears to go out of his way to avoid mentioning his most prominent supporter.

 Trump's endorsement isn't mentioned anywhere on Gillespie's campaign website or his social media pages.
 Gillespie doesn't discuss Trump unless he's prompted to do so.
 He doesn't criticize the President, but he also doesn't make an effort to embrace him, either.